 - Testing culture and approaches differ across companies, but each team is always fine tuning and improving.

-- Teams were able to make clear business cases for their testing programs, pinpointing exactly what the testing team earns or saves the company.
+- Teams were able to make clear business cases for their A/B testing programs, pinpointing exactly what the A/B testing team earns or saves the company.

-Days like these are the proof that being customer focussed, regardless of the size of our customer pays off for everyone.
+Days like these are the proof that being customer focused, regardless of the size of our customer pays off for everyone.
 We’re looking forward to another great European CAB next year!